EISHU92/gamesport/README.md

 GamesPort is a game pack that contains 80s and 90s games for package manager Pil (On Eishu92) People can copy and distribute this program freely.
-You can install this package with pil. by typing: $ sudo ppil --ins-down gamesport
+You can install this package with pil. by typing:
+\n$ sudo ppil --ins-down gamesport
 Or download this program and type on the gamesport directory:
-$ sudo pil install /path/to/the/game/gamesport.tar
+\n$ sudo pil install /path/to/the/game/gamesport.tar By EISHU
-By EISHU